openedx/edx-documentation/en_us/install_operations/source/installation/configuration.rst

 Virtual Machine Installation Options
 ****************************************

-When you install devstack, fullstack, or the analytics devstack you can customize the environment.
+When you install devstack, fullstack, or analytics devstack you can customize the environment.
 This section provides information about configuration options for edX virtual machines.

 ================================================
 Set Up Ability to Preview Units (Mac/Linux Only)